Lombiq/NodeJs-Extensions/Lombiq.NodeJs.Extensions/Docs/Styles.md

 ```

 The `build:styles` script is a wrapper to execute the `lint:styles` and `compile:styles` scripts in parallel.

+To lint CSS files, use the `lint:styles-css` script instead.

 ## Stylelint and Prettier rules